caoyunkang/caoyunkang.github.io/_pages/about.md

 # 🔥 News
 - *2022.08*: &nbsp;🎉🎉 I get **The First Prize Oral Presentation Winner** and **Outstanding Poster Award Winner** in the IEEE CASE 2022 student event.
 - *2022.05*: &nbsp;🎉🎉 One paper is accepted by IEEE CASE 2022.
-- *2022.05*: &nbsp;🎉🎉 We get in the **Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
+- *2022.05*: &nbsp;🎉🎉 We get **The Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
 - *2022.03*: &nbsp;🎉🎉 One paper is accepted by IEEE CSCWD 2022.

 # 📝 Publications